SamOr1014/Nutripod/README.md

 # NutriPod - A full stack application(revamping)

+This repo is currently under revamp, please check [here](https://github.com/SamOr1014/Nutripod/tree/old-main) for the old repo

 ## Description

 A full-stack Next.JS healthcare web application revamping from React and express.